hwwhww/eth-research/sharding/review/casper_v2.1.md

     # Last CrystallizedState recalculation
     'last_state_recalc': 'int64',
     # What active validators are part of the attester set
-    # at what height, and in what shard.
+    # at what slot, and in what shard.
 Starts at slot
     # last_state_recalc - CYCLE_LENGTH
     'indices_for_slots': [[ShardAndCommittee]],
     # The last justified slot